Career & Finances | Hospitals | Leadership

 Director of Nursing (DON)

 Now, you might be thinking, “Well of course, a DON is almost at the top of the nursing hierarchy, but how do you get there?”
-Let’s break it down.

-From overseeing nursing leadership and staff activities, collaborating with the chief nursing officer (CNO) on various budgeting plans, and ensuring that all protocols and procedures are in line with both state and federal regulations, DONs carry a lot of weight over the healthcare team and facility.
+From overseeing nursing leadership and staff activities, collaborating with the chief nursing officer (CNO) on various budgeting plans, and ensuring that all protocols and procedures are in line with state and federal regulations, DONs carry a lot of weight over the healthcare team and facility.

 Chief Nursing Officer (CNO)